What are the Different Types of Bullying in Arizona?

-And then, the last type of bullying is cyberbullying.
-Again, this is difficult sometimes to spot.
+The last type of bullying is cyberbullying.
+Again, this is sometimes tougher to spot.
 These are things done over social media.
-It can be emotional or social abuse but within a cyber setting, so on social media, text messages, things like that, that repeatedly are said, you can spread rumors online or anything to harm the character of that victim of the bullying, that would be considered cyberbullying.
+It can be emotional or social abuse within a cyber setting, on social media, or in text messages.
+Stuff like that that is repeatedly said.
+You can spread rumors online or anything to harm the victim’s character.
+That would be considered cyberbullying.

 Protecting Your Child through Arizona Anti-Bullying Laws

-So, there are really four main categories.
+So, there are four main categories.
 Cyberbullying, though, can overlap, like I said, with emotional or social types of bullying.
-Again, it must happen repeatedly over a period, and there has to be an intent to harm children.
-This is a very serious matter.
-It’s something you really want to take into serious consideration.
+Again, it must repeatedly happen over a period, and there has to be an intent to harm children.
+It is a grave matter.
+It’s something you want to take into serious consideration.

 Report Any Type of Bullying in School and the Community